warmist/scripts/docs/quickfort.rst

 You can create the blueprints by hand (see the `quickfort-blueprint-guide` for details) or you can build your plan "for real" in Dwarf Fortress, and then export your map using `gui/blueprint`.
-This way you can effectively copy and paste sections of your fort if you need to.
+This way you can effectively copy and paste sections of your fort.
+Player-created blueprints are stored in the ``dfhack-config/blueprints`` directory.

 There are many ready-to-use blueprints in the `blueprint library <blueprint-library-guide>` that is distributed with DFHack,